-Faculty who are both national scholars and highly engaged and informed teachers in the classroom.
+Faculty who are both national scholars and highly regarded and informed teachers.
 As thought-leaders in their disciplines, Dolan School faculty members use scholarly research to inform their teaching.
 As a result, students benefit from lectures and course activities that bring real world issues into the classroom.

-Curricula that challenge and inspire students while also providing them with the necessary tools to become true leaders in organizations.
-At the undergraduate level, business education is purposively infused with a broad and rich arts and sciences university core curriculum.
-This results in forming engaged students who are critical thinkers, informed participants in the larger society, and highly competent contributors to both profit and not-for-profit endeavors.
-Regarding graduate study, the Dolan MBA and various specialized MS programs afford students opportunities to study advanced business topics and master quantitative skills.
-Thus, Dolan students are sought after for positions in public accounting, analytics, finance and investing, human resources, and marketing.
+Curricula that challenge and inspire students.
+At the undergraduate level, business education is purposively infused with a broad and rich arts and sciences core curriculum.
+Students become critical thinkers and better-informed participants of the larger society.
+Dolan’s MBA and various specialized MS programs afford students opportunities to study advanced business topics and analytic skills.
+As a result, Dolan students are sought after for positions in accounting, analytics, finance and investing, human resources, and marketing.

-Personal and professional development opportunities tailored to complement one’s academic experiences.
-A rigorous academic curriculum is paramount for success; however, it is also important to develop one’s character for the business world.
+Personal and professional development programs to complement academic experiences.
+A rigorous academic curriculum is paramount for success; however, it is also important to develop one’s character and readiness for the business world.
 Workshops, seminars, lectures, and experiential activities ranging from field trips to mock interviews to study abroad options are some of the many resources available to further enhance students’ personal and professional capabilities.

-Businesses are looking for informed, dynamic individuals who have the skills and confidence to be not only decision-makers but also “game changers!”
-If you are forward-thinking, highly motivated and open to challenges, then an education from the Dolan School of Business is definitely for you.
+If you are forward-thinking, highly motivated and open to challenges, an education and learning experience from the Dolan School is for you.
 I look forward to welcoming you to our community.

 The Dolan School of Business has been accredited by the Association to Advance Collegiate Schools of Business (AACSB International) since 1977.
 The AACSB is known as the longest standing, most recognized form of specialized/professional accreditation an institution and its business programs can earn.